Learning Ising models from one or multiple samples: Overview of Techniques

 \paragraph{From Low-Temperature to High-Temperature (Dobrushin).} While nodes of the Ising model can be complexly dependent, when the correlations are sufficiently weak, the model shares important similarities to product measures.
 A well-studied mathematical formulation of weak dependencies for general random vectors is Dobrushin's uniqueness condition, defined formally in Section~\ref{sec:dobrushin}.
 For Ising models, a sufficient condition implying Dobrushin's is $\|J^*\|_{\infty} = \alpha < 1$, where $\alpha$ is a constant; see e.g.~\citep{dobrushin1987completely,stroock1992logarithmic}.\footnote{Dobrushin's condition is slightly more general and defined in terms of a bound on the total influence exercised to any one node by the other nodes.
 See Section~\ref{sec:dobrushin} for the general form of the condition.
 However, as is often done in the literature, we use the slightly stronger but easier to interpret bound on $\|J^* \|_{\infty}$.} While Dobrushin's condition implies multiple desirable properties (see e.g. \cite{chatterjee2005concentration,weitz2005combinatorial}), we will specifically use the fact that functions of the Ising model concentrate well under this condition; see e.g.~\cite{chatterjee2005concentration,daskalakis2017concentration,gheissari2017concentration,gotze2019higher,adamczak2019note}.
 Unfortunately, the regimes we are considering in this paper may lie well outside Dobrushin's condition, and the tools available to handle Ising models that do not satisfy Dobrushin's condition are significantly weaker and restricted, and concentration does not hold in general.

-In this work, we prove concentration inequalities for certain low-temperature Ising models via reductions to the Dobrushin regime: we show that we can condition on a subset of the variables, such that in the conditional distribution, the unconditioned variables are in high temperature.
-A basic example where we can see such behavior is when $J$ is the incidence matrix of a bipartite graph, namely, there exists a set $I \subseteq [n]$ such that $J_{ij} = 0$ whenever either $i,j\in I$ or $i,j\in [n]\setminus I$ (this model is also called a \emph{Boltzman machine}).
-If we condition on $x_{-I} := x_{[n]\setminus I}$, then $\{x_i \colon i \in I\}$ are conditionally independent.
+In this work, we prove concentration inequalities for Ising models outside of Dobrushin's condition via reductions to the Dobrushin regime: we show that we can condition on a subset of the variables, such that in the conditional distribution, the unconditioned variables satisfy Dobrushin.
+A basic example where we can see such behavior is when $J$ is the incidence matrix of a bipartite graph, namely, there exists a set $I \subseteq [n]$ such that $J_{ij} = 0$ whenever either $i,j\in I$ or $i,j\in [n]\setminus I$.
+If we condition on $x_{-I} := x_{[n]\setminus I}$, then $\{x_i \colon i \in I\}$ are conditionally independent and particularly, satisfy Dobrushin.
 The following lemma generalizes this intuition.
 For the purposes of this lemma, we work with Ising models with {\em external fields}.
-Given an interaction matrix $J^*$ and a vector $h$ of external fields, we define the distribution over $x\in \{\pm 1\}^n$ with density $p_{J^*,h}(x) \propto \exp(x^{\rm T}J^*x/2 + h^T x)$.
-Further, for a subset $I \subseteq [n]$, define $x_{I}$ as the vector of entries of $x$ indexed by $I$ and $x_{-I}$ the one containing the remaining entries. \begin{informallemma}[Conditioning Trick] Let $p_{J^*,h}(x)$ be an Ising model with interaction matrix $J^*$ satisfying $\|J^*\|_\infty = M$ and any external field vector $h$.
+Given an interaction matrix $J^*$ and a vector $h$ of external fields, we define the distribution over $x\in \{\pm 1\}^n$ by $\Pr_{J^*,h}(x) \propto \exp(x^{\rm T}J^*x/2 + h^T x)$. \begin{informallemma}[Conditioning Trick] Let $p_{J^*,h}(x)$ be an Ising model with interaction matrix $J^*$ satisfying $\|J^*\|_\infty = M$ and any external field vector $h$.
 Then there exist $\ell=O(\log n)$ sets $I_1,\dots,I_\ell \subseteq [n]$ such that: \begin{enumerate} \item Each $i\in [n]$ appears in exactly $\ell'=\lceil\ell/(16M)\rceil$ different sets $I_j$. \item For all $j \in [\ell]$, the conditional distribution of $x_{I_j}$, conditioning on any setting of $x_{-I_j}$, satisfies Dobrushin's condition. \end{enumerate} \end{informallemma}